 Writing about cultural intelligence in teams and leadership brought a memory back.
 I don’t know why some weird things happen to me in public spaces.
 I seem to have a few interesting encounters with people every now and then.

-Once I had a guy responsible for cleaning bathrooms at one of my favourite malls start speaking to me about his relationship problems.
-Talk about awkward… Sometimes people just walk up to me and tell me about their problems.
+Once a guy responsible for cleaning bathrooms at one of my favourite malls started telling me about his relationship problems.
+Talk about awkward…

 On another day, a waitress called me out… This post is not about all these incidents though.
 Let me get back…

 So, a guy at the mall just felt he needed to recruit me.
-Maybe make sure I was on the team same with him.
+Maybe make sure I was on the same team with him.
 He spoke about how “our kind” needed to stick together.
-By “our kind” he meant people with the same colour skin.
+By “our kind” he meant people with the same skin colour.
 He lamented people who interacted with others across skin colour lines.

 He told me that “our kind” was better in “our” own little huddle.
 I listened to his weak reasoning.
-My policy is never to discount anyone until I’ve heard him or her out.
-But in this instance I didn’t agree with him from his first line, but let him speak his peace.
+My policy is never to discount anyone until I’ve heard them out.
+I didn’t agree with him in this instance, but let him speak his peace anyway.

 As he was about to conclude making his case, there was an awkward moment.
 Ingrid, my wife, came up to the till, where we were, and held me.
 Yes, that awkward moment.